How to Rank Without Backlinks [Free Template]

 Google makes public the factors that determine its search quality ranking in this 164 page document.
 Google contracts with over 10,000 search quality evaluators worldwide who use this document to rank the quality ranking of webpages to help power Google’s machine learning search algorithms.

-To save you reading time, here are the 4 most important factors that Google uses to determine page quality ranking:
+Here are the 4 most important factors that Google uses to determine page quality ranking:

 - Purpose - how well does the page achieve its stated purpose vs the user intent